arriadevoe/ArriaDevoe/README.md

 ### Hello there, I'm Guillermo

-🙇‍♂️ A software developer with over four years of experience leading teams.
+🙇‍♂️ A software developer with over four years of experience in team leadership.
 At the moment I'm also a data science student at **[Lambda School](https://lambdaschool.com/)** nearing graduation.

 💙 Interested in: environmental conservation, forestry, design thinking, agile software development, cloud computing, big data, surfing, yoga, and the great outdoors.